SEA VEGETABLE : Mirin

 Experimenting in Sea Vegetable’s test kitchen, he has uncovered the previously unknown taste profiles of more than 100 varieties of seaweed.He has also been participating in menu development for this spring’s "Noma Kyoto" pop-up.

-Seaweed that can be more interesting than funny
+Seaweed that can be more interesting

 When I dived into the sea and picked up a natural, raw mirin, I thought it was very interesting because of the plump feeling.